brycewray/astro-site-legacy/src/pages/posts/2021/04/speaking-up-for-sass.md

 ---

 <YellowBox>
-**Note, 2021-04-04**: I revised this article to remove some references that, as a reader correctly pointed out, didn't really fit into what I was trying to say.
-(One of these days, I'll learn not to write these pieces late on Friday nights when I'm really, really tired.)
+<strong>Note, 2021-04-04</strong>: I revised this article to remove some references that, as a reader correctly pointed out, didn’t really fit into what I was trying to say.
+(One of these days, I’ll learn not to write these pieces late on Friday nights when I’m really, really tired.)
 </YellowBox>

 It's important for me to stay current with trends that affect my web development efforts.
 That's true whether we're talking about the websites I manage as part of the Day Job or just the tinkering I do with this personal site.